 - Some lenders will not lend where the current property is not already let

 - Lenders will limit loan to value if the current property is to be let

 - Some buy to let lenders will not offer re-mortgage options on the property to be let

-For these, and other reasons, it is important that the householder who intends to let their current home, get suitable advice from one of our independent mortgage brokers.
-We deal with let to buy scenarios every day and understand how to put together your lending to suit your needs.
+For these, and other reasons, it is important that the householder who intends to let their current home, get suitable advice from one of our mortgage advisors.
+We deal with let to buy scenarios every day and understand how to put together lending to suit your needs.